ChenMordehai/PDF_Text_Extractor/README.md

 ![alt text](./assets/header_logo.png)
 # PDF Text Extractor

 Select a PDF file or an image with text that you want to extract.
 You can save the result as a text file.
 For pathology reports-Extracting text according to the structure of a pathological report.

 ![Pathology example](pathology_demo_gif.gif)

+###### The structure of the pathological report was based on the common structure at Soroka Hospital.